Live Bait Fishing for Beginners

 - Insects: Wax Worms (Grubs), Meal Worms, Crickets and Grasshoppers

 Worms are a staple of bait shops and fishing them is the most common live bait option across the US.
 Nightcrawlers and Red Worms are popular option to purchase at your local baitshop or dig them up in your own backyard.
 These are often sold or stored in foam containers with breathable lids.
 A dozen to 2 dozen worms should do for a day’s trip.

 Sold in Styrofoam containers by 1 or 2 dozen.
 If dug from home keep in a jar with breathing holes poked into the lid.
 Store in the refrigerator at home and keep in the shade while out on the water.

 Virtually ALL Freshwater Species will take a worm but they’re best used to target common Panfish and smaller Bass off the dock or near shore.
 Red Worms are an ideal choice for Trout in streams and stocked lakes.
 Pinch into 1/4 pieces for Panfish on a smaller #4 or #6 Baitholder Hook.
 For Largemouth Bass thread a full worm onto a 3/0 EWG Worm Hook with a 1/4 Oz.
 Worm Weight on your Line.

 Rig & Technique

-Rig up #4 Baitholder Hook + 3/0 Removable Split Shot Sinker + 1″ Clip On Bobber.
+Rig up #4 Baitholder Hook + 3/0 Removable Split Shot Sinker + 1″ Clip-On Bobber like those in our basic fishing kit.
 Cast your worm + float combination near docks or weedlines in 3-6 Ft. of water.
 Wait for the bobber to go under or move erratically for over 5 seconds and you have a fish on!
-Check out our Guide on Fishing for Beginners to learn how to tie this rig.
+Check out our Ultimate Guide on Fishing for Beginners to learn how to tie this rig.